 • Home air conditioner smells sweet

-Four signs you are dealing with a refrigerant leak.
+Four clues that you are experiencing a refrigerant leak.

 1. Bubbling or hissing sounds when your air conditioner is on.